-How can the common information management system be set up in ways that support noticing, finding and establishing new partnerships?
+How can the collaborative information management system be set up in ways that support noticing, finding and establishing new partnerships?

 What data might be necessary to achieve your goals?
 How is that mapped onto your partners?
 What goals do you have that others do not share?
 What goals are interrelated?

-What kinds of restrictions might exist on sharing data if new, lesser known parties, are added into the common information management system?
+What kinds of restrictions might exist on sharing data if new, lesser known parties, are added into the collaborative information management system?

 As calls for new partnerships increase, a key question that arises is how should these diverse stakeholders interact?
 Currently, responsibility for risk analysis, preparedness and response often rests ‘almost exclusively on organisational shoulders and the public is perceived as passive receiver of technical information’ (Scolobig et al. 2015), an approach which hampers locally flexible management and diminishes the emergency services’ capability to activate community resilience.
 This is because command and control approaches operate on a deficit model; a model that assumes that the public does not have the capacity to understand, or adequately respond to, disasters.